 By Poulomi Das Feb.
 21, 2020

-Midway through debutante director Hitesh Kewalya’s Shubh Mangal Zyada Savdhaan comes a sequence that justifies the existence of the film as well as its motivations.
+Midway through debutante director Hitesh Kewalya’s Shubh Mangal Zyada Saavdhaan comes a sequence that justifies the existence of the film as well as its motivations.

 Colour Yellow Productions

-In a completely modern setting, Shubh Mangal Zyada Savdhaan compellingly charts the distance that love has traversed in the last two decades.
+In a completely modern setting, Shubh Mangal Zyada Saavdhaan compellingly charts the distance that love has traversed in the last two decades.

 Colour Yellow Productions